 Koowheel’s specs are incredible!

-It has 2 hub motor to handle most hill.
+It has 2 hub motors to handle most hills.

 It has more speed than most people need.